-Vincent Reinhart, chief U.S. economist at Morgan Stanley (MS), said the U.S. slipping over the so- called fiscal cliff at the end of the year may be acceptable if it allows U.S. politicians a few extra weeks to come up with a budget deal.
+Vincent Reinhart, chief U.S. economist at Morgan Stanley (MS:US), said the U.S. slipping over the so- called fiscal cliff at the end of the year may be acceptable if it allows U.S. politicians a few extra weeks to come up with a budget deal.

 “There is a drop-dead date -- the middle of February” when the U.S. hits the debt ceiling, Reinhart said in a television interview on “Bloomberg Surveillance” with Tom Keene and Sara Eisen in New York today.
 “One of the things they’ve got to get around to is raising the debt ceiling.”